fabiospampinato/vscode-terminals/README.md

-      "open": true, // Open the terminal after running its commands "focus": true, // Open the terminal and focus to it "onlySingle": true, // Don't run this with the `Terminals: Run` command "onlyMultiple": true, // Make it unrunnable with the `Terminals: Run single` command "execute": false, // Write the last command without executing it "shellPath": '/bin/bash', // Path to a custom shell executable "shellArgs": ["--foo"] // Arguments to pass to the shell executable
+      "open": true, // Open the terminal after running its commands "focus": true, // Open the terminal and focus to it "onlySingle": true, // Don't run this with the `Terminals: Run` command "onlyMultiple": true, // Make it unrunnable with the `Terminals: Run Single` command "execute": false, // Write the last command without executing it "shellPath": '/bin/bash', // Path to a custom shell executable "shellArgs": ["--foo"] // Arguments to pass to the shell executable